|

 Every Royal Signals

-soldier, whether from the Army Training Regiment Bassingbourn, the Army
+soldier, whether from the Army Training Regiment Lichfield, or the Army

-officers and other ranks.
-The Royal School of Signals at Blandford Camp
+both officers and other ranks.
+The Royal School of Signals at Blandford

-conducts approximately 144 different types of courses and numbering over
+Camp conducts approximately 144 different types of courses and numbering

-courses throughout the year with about 1,070 here at any one time.
-These
+year with about 1,000 students on courses at any one time.
+These figures

-figures equate to approximately some 470,000 Man Training Days a year
+equate to approximately some 470,000 Man Training Days a year.

 |